-- More than 335,000 books (print and electronic) - Access to more than 125,000 periodicals (print and electronic) - More than 86,000 streaming videos - More than 110 different databases in a variety of subject areas, most accessible from off campus - Instructional Materials Collection juvenile books, teacher's kits, curriculum resources - More than 2,000 pieces in the music score collection - Copies of theses and dissertations completed at Benedictine University and George Williams College - Illinois Documents Depository - Institutional Repository/Constellation - Archives and Special Collections
+- 1. More than 335,000 books (print and electronic) - 2.
+Access to more than 125,000 periodicals (print and electronic) - 3.
+More than 86,000 streaming videos - 4.
+More than 90 different databases in a variety of subject areas, most accessible from off campus - 5.
+Instructional Materials Collection juvenile books, teacher's kits, curriculum resources - 6.
+Copies of theses and dissertations completed at Benedictine University and George Williams College - 7.
+Institutional Repository/Constellation - 8.
+Archives and Special Collections